 - VaultMe can copy both owned and shared Google Drive documents.
 Additionally, it can copy the files and folders from the drives that are shared with you allowing you to create a backup of the shared drives.

-- VaultMe can backup your Google Drive to another Google account or to OneDrive.
+- VaultMe can backup your Google Drive to another Google Drive or to OneDrive.

 - If you choose to backup your Drive to another Google account, VaultMe will copy all Google Docs, Google Sheets, and Google Slides in their native Google formats.

 - VaultMe works online in a browser, so you won't have to worry about installing any software, having enough storage space on your hard drive, or a slow internet connection.
 Once your migration begins, you can close the browser and turn off your computer (or a mobile device — your migration can be started from a phone or a tablet, too).